outpostHQ/website/content/handbook/features/responsiveness.md

 ---
 title: Responsive system
 description: "To make your site responsive with Numl is very simple.
-Any element has [responsive](../../reference/attributes/responsive.md) attribute that can be used to declare responsive points in its context.
+Any element has [responsive](../../reference/utilities/responsive.md) utility attribute that can be used to declare responsive points in its context.
 Every responsive point split a set of screen width values into two zones.
 So `N` responsive points will split that set into `N + 1` zones.
 Let's take a look at the example where we declare three values of the attribute for each responsive zone:"
 ---

 ```html